openaustralia/planningalerts/app/views/atdis/_guidance.md

 * Suburbs (one or more)
 * Postcodes (one or more)

-You should also also test combinations of the searches (for instance a search on suburb and street names at the same time)
+Make sure you also test combinations of the searches (for instance a search on suburb and street names at the same time)

 #### Step 5 - Test feed URLs for individual applications

-Test that each individual application in the feed results can also be accessed individually at its own URL returning results consistent with those in the main feed.
+Test that each individual application in the feed results can also be accessed individually at its own URL, returning results consistent with those in the main feed.

 See [section 4.2](/atdis/specification#section4.2) of the specification for more.